Eugene Landy: Legacy

+In 2015, Wilson reflected, "I thought he was my friend, but he was a very fucked-up man," and also, "I still feel that there was benefit.
+I try to overlook the bad stuff, and be thankful for what he taught me."

-In 1995, music producer Don Was commented that Wilson was "so different from his public image as a drug burnout or of someone catatonic and propped up by a greedy psychologist. ...
+Music producer Don Was commented in 1995 that Wilson had been "so different from his public image as a drug burnout or of someone catatonic and propped up by a greedy psychologist. ...
 I knew Landy.
 I was around for the tail end of it, and I saw some gray in there; he wasn't just this evil guy who took over Brian."

 Mike Love said in a 2004 interview, "He was very tough and egregious and scandalously expensive with Brian's money.
 But I have to give credit for saving Brian's life. ...
 He was the only guy we knew who could handle Brian because Brian was a monumental case."

-When asked what his reaction to Landy's death had been, Wilson responded: "I was devastated."
-Wilson's daughter Carnie quoted her father saying, "Dr. Landy died today.
-I know a lot of people didn't like him, but I loved him."
-In 2015, Wilson reflected, "I thought he was my friend, but he was a very fucked-up man," and also, "I still feel that there was benefit.
-I try to overlook the bad stuff, and be thankful for what he taught me."